-These Principles & Standards are designed primarily for authorizing institutions, and as such, they provide practical guidance to help authorizer staff and authorizer board members carry out their work as a standards-based profession rather than simply a list of tasks.
-For policymakers, this publication should highlight the complexity and challenges of quality authorizing-and the need for state policy to contemplate and invest adequately in authorizing to achieve a quality charter school sector.
+Principles & Standards is designed primarily for authorizing institutions.
+It provides practical guidance to help authorizer staff and authorizer board members carry out their work as a standards-based profession, rather than simply a list of tasks.
+For policymakers, this publication highlights the complexity and challenges of quality authorizing-and the need for state policy to address and invest adequately in authorizing to achieve a quality charter school sector.

-PURPOSES OF THESE PRINCIPLES AND STANDARDS
+PURPOSES OF THESE PRINCIPLES & STANDARDS

-Principles & Standards for Quality Charter School Authorizing is intended to serve, above all, as a guide to formative development for charter authorizers at all stages and levels of experience.
-For new or less-experienced authorizers, these Principles and Standards offer an essential road map to guide planning and organizational development of strong practices, including the identification of areas where deeper guidance or additional assistance is needed.
-For experienced authorizers, this publication is a resource for identifying areas for improvement or refinement to achieve ever-stronger outcomes, as demonstrated by the quality of the schools they oversee.
+Principles & Standards is intended to serve, above all, as a guide to formative development for authorizers at all stages and levels of experience.
+For new or less-experienced authorizers, it offers an essential road map for planning and organizational development of strong practices, including the identification of areas where deeper guidance or additional assistance is needed.
+For experienced authorizers, this publication is a resource for identifying areas for improvement or refinement to achieve ever-stronger outcomes, as demonstrated by the quality of the schools they authorize.